Charles Francis Annesley Voysey stands in a strong family tradition of architecture.

 Henry Annesley's son (and therefore C.F.A.
 Voysey's first cousin), Annesley Wesley Voysey (1848-1928), emigrated to Australia in 1868 at the age of 20.
 After architectural training in England he worked in Brisbane for Richard George Suter for a year before joining him in partnership.
 (Suter was the son of Richard Suter, the partner of Voysey's grandfather, Annesley Voysey.)
 In 1879, Voysey formed a partnership in Rockhampton, Queensland, with Frank Scarr.
 Amongst completed works was St Paul's Church (subsequently Cathedral) in Rockhampton by Voysey and Scarr, 1879.

 A notice in the London gazette of 2nd May 1884 records the dissolution of a partnership between C.F.A.
-Voysey and another cousin, Richard Annesley Ellison Voysey (son of the Reverend Richard Voysey, who had run the school in Hessle with C.F.A.
-Voysey's father where both boys were born).
+Voysey and another cousin, Richard Annesley Ellison Voysey (1855-1934).
+He was the son of the Reverend Richard Voysey, who had run the school in Hessle with C.F.A.
+Voysey's father where both boys were born.
 The partnership had been trading as Voysey & Voysey, Architects and Surveyors, indicating that cousin Richard too was in the profession.

 C.F.A.
 Voysey's own son Charles Cowles-Voysey (1889-1981) studied at the Architectural Association school and then at the Bartlett school of London University.
 After periods in various other offices he set up his own practice in 1912.
 In his work he consciously avoided his father's distinctive style, often relying upon classical proportion.
 He insisted, however, upon good materials and fine craftsmanship and avoided elaborate decoration.
 His completed works included: